 Priority will be given to applications submitted between May 1– Aug.
 31 for the upcoming academic year.
 Thereafter, applications will be considered on a rolling basis throughout the fall and spring semesters, if there are additional funds available.
 Students needing financial assistance are encouraged to apply.

-After you hit the "submit" button on your application, a confirmation message will be sent via your LIVE email and My LaGuardia to inform you that your application was received.
+After you hit the "submit" button on your application, a confirmation message will be sent via your student email and My LaGuardia to inform you that your application was received.
 You will also receive periodic updates on your application status.

 No, by completing one scholarship application you will apply for all Foundation scholarships available for the academic year.